mrauter1/git2txt/README.md

 # Git2Text - Codebase Extraction Utility

 Welcome to **Git2Text**!
-This utility simplifies the process of extracting and formatting the entire structure of a Git codebase into a single text file.
-It's perfect for copying and pasting a codebase into ChatGPT or other large language models (LLMs), making your conversations more informative and streamlined.
+This utility simplifies the process of extracting and formatting the entire structure of a codebase into a single text file.
+Whether you're working with a Git project or any other codebase, **Git2Text** is perfect for copying and pasting your code into ChatGPT or other large language models (LLMs), making your conversations more informative and streamlined.

 The tool provides a structured output of your repository's files along with their content, all in Markdown format, which makes it readable and organized for LLMs.
 With **Git2Text**, you can avoid the hassle of manually extracting, organizing, and presenting your codebase.